- Business Model Innovation

 The module – in brief

-The Pre-analysis of the Company’s Situation is the natural, second step in the development of a new digital business model once you have completed your Pre-analysis of the Surrounding World.
-The purpose of the company’s internal situation is to give you an overview of your digital maturity as well as your strengths and weaknesses in relation to your surroundings; hence, you can utilise your strengths to seize the opportunities and reduce the threats from the surrounding world.
-The Pre-analysis of the Company’s Situation is carried out by first assessing your digital maturity and then describing and analysing your strengths and weaknesses in relation to the surrounding world.
-After the Pre-analysis of the Company’s Situation comes the Customer Analysis.
+The Pre-analysis of the Company’s Situation is the natural, next step in the development of a new digital business model once you have completed your Pre-analysis of the surrounding world as well as your Customer analysis.
+The purpose of analysing the company’s internal situation is to give you an overview of your digital maturity as well as your strengths and weaknesses in relation to your surroundings; hence, you can utilise your strengths to seize the opportunities and reduce the threats from the surrounding world.
+The Pre-analysis of the company’s situation is carried out by first assessing your digital maturity and then describing and analysing your strengths and weaknesses in relation to the surrounding world.

 Overall process for the business analysis